-We want to hear your views on proposals for four new cycle routes we're developing with the London boroughs of Barking & Dagenham, Camden, Hackney, Haringey, Islington, Redbridge and Tower Hamlets.
-We will run a full public consultation later in 2019.
+We're developing four new cycle routes with the London boroughs of Barking & Dagenham, Camden, Hackney, Haringey, Islington, Redbridge and Tower Hamlets.
+We'll run full public consultation on these routes later in 2019.

 In 2017 we published the Strategic Cycling Analysis which sets out proposals for 25 new cycle routes across London.
 In 2018 the Mayor announced that we would begin design work on six of these.